Jadoking/pi-plugin-rainbow/README.md

 Best-effort Pi Coding Agent port of `oc-plugin-rainbow`.

+NOTE: I just realized that I my desire to create something similar to the original plugin I locked scrolling due to constant frame rendering.
+I will look for a solution but I do not believe it is possible due to how pi renders things.

 More or less useless bloat for an otherwise perfect agent.
 But at least it's fun bloat.

 This package keeps the original plugin's core UX: